awsdocs/iam-user-guide/doc_source/id_users_change-permissions.md

 IAM offers three ways to add permissions policies to a user:
 + **Add user to group** – Make the user a member of a group\.
 The policies from the group are attached to the user\.
 + **Copy permissions from existing user** – Copy all group memberships, attached managed policies, inline policies, and any existing permissions boundaries from the source user\.
 + **Attach policies directly to user** – Attach a managed policy directly to the user\.
-As a best practice, we recommend that you instead attach your policies to a group and then make users members of the appropriate groups\.
+For easier permissions management, attach your policies to a group and then make users members of the appropriate groups\.

 **Important**
 If the user has a permissions boundary, then you cannot add more permissions to a user than are allowed by the permissions boundary\.